jamalmriley/dollar-sine/README.md

 # Dollar Sine

-Welcome friends!
-This is the codebase for the Bluesky Social app.
+Welcome!
+This is the codebase for the Dollar Sine app.

 Get the app itself: